 I love spending time in the studio with other artists and sharing knowledge.
 I've therefore decide to put together this page of 'ambient resources' to help others find the tools to express themselves.
 This guide is largely aimed at new artists who have read a little about music production and are thinking about putting together their first home music studio to produce sonic art or experimental music.
-I tend to gravitate to open source and affordable tools, so much of this short guide centres on software and hardware of this nature.
+When starting out it's sensible to minimise your spend on software and focus your outlay of capital on hardware items that will age favourably such as high quality headphones, monitor speakers, dependable microphones and a solid workhorse soundcard.

 If you come across a term in this guide that you have not encountered before, this is a handy glossary of audio recording terms.